IIIF/cookbook-recipes/recipe/0688-stereogram-timeline/index.md

 ## Restrictions

 Timing behavior and autoplay are viewer-dependent.
 The interval values in this recipe are intended as a compact demonstration and may need adjustment for different audiences, devices, or network conditions.
+Similarly, viewers have shown a lot of variability in how they handle image services, so the example includes a variant that removes `service` entries from the Annotation bodies to allow viewers to resolve the full image URL directly.
+Alternative options, such as using a fragment selector or an `xywh` region in the `id`, are also correct but not supported.

 ## Example